Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 # Hybrid: STUN first, TURN/Relay fallback
-What it is: Full ICE with both STUN and TURN enabled.
+Full ICE with both STUN and TURN enabled.
 If direct fails, relay via TURN.<br>
 TURN is the IETF relay protocol designed to pair with ICE.<br>
 Pros: Highest NAT success; you keep P2P latency where possible and pay for relay only on failures; privacy/IP shielding via relay.<br>
 Cons: You must run/buy TURN; bandwidth for relayed sessions.<br>